data#

 AccessorRO<T, DIM> read_accessor(

-) const Returns a read-only accessor to the store for specific bounds.
+- Returns a read-only accessor to the store for the entire domain. - Template Parameters:

 - Returns: